BumbleBee0819/Setup-NVIDIA-GPU-within-Docker-Containers/README.md

 ## 4. Create the container and make changes inside it ##
    - 1).
-To run the container in the interactive mode
+Run the container in the interactive mode
         ```bash
         $ nvidia-docker run -it -v <local_dir>:<container_dir> <image repository>:<image tag> bash